-If you are considering renting a car in Mexico, check out our post: Driving in Mexico: Everything You Need to Know
+If you are considering renting a car in Mexico, be sure to read up on Driving in Mexico.

-How Long Should I Stay in Puerto Vallarta with Kids?
+How Many Days Do I Need in Puerto Vallarta with Kids?

 We spent seven nights in Puerto Vallarta, and there was still more we could have explored.
 You can see the main markets and beaches in town in three days, and then you’ll want to add time in for any day trips or excursions that interest you.